 - Deep diaphragmatic breathing – Breathing exercises can help to stimulate the vagus nerve and slow both heart rate and blood pressure.

-If you or someone you know is suffering from anxiety, get in touch with our clinic today.
-Book a free 15-min discovery call to see how we can help you with your symptoms.
+If you or someone you know is suffering from anxiety, get in touch with our clinic today to see if we can help with anxiety treatment.
+Book a free discovery call to see how we can help you with your symptoms.
 We can answer your questions and help you book an initial consult with one of the functional medicine doctors in our clinic.

 - Anguelova M, B. C. (2003).
 A systematic review of association studies investigating genes coding for serotonin receptors and the serotonin transporter: I. Affective disorders.
 Mol Psychiatry.